aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 This will change several configurations in your LORIS project to allow for more verbose error reporting, which is useful for debugging.

 ### Helpful commands to run before pushing new code:
-Travis is our continuous integration which runs on every PR in GitHub.
-These commands can catch small formatting errors that will cause the Travis build to fail.
+GitHub Actions is our continuous integration suite which runs on every PR in GitHub.
+These commands can catch small formatting errors that will cause the GitHub Actions build to fail.

     make checkstatic  # includes these 3 commands:
                       # npm run lint:php, npm run lint:javascript, vendor/bin/phan